hadi-alnehlawi/Notejam/README.md

 # Architecture #
 The new application would be containerized to run on AWS and use its kubernetes cluster technology **AWS EKS**.
-* The applicaiton is now using **PostgreSQL** backend db instead  of SQLite for many reason, ex: speed, functionality, realibiltiy..etc.
+* The applicaiton is now using **PostgreSQL** backend db instead of SQLite for many reasons, ex: speed, functionality, realibiltiy..etc.
 However the most import feature that it is running as managed service on AWS and would be much easire for backup and retention.
 * Initially the application is running on **AWS EKS** three clusters:
     - Development
     - Staging